matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 **Anne:** You are producing concept videos for your songs.
 Will we see them at your live shows as well?

 **Rodney:** Yes!
-We work with a beamer at our live concerts that are pointed at us during our set and plays a video projection.
+We work with a beamer at our live concerts that is pointed at us during our set and plays a video projection.
 Because the videos pick up the album's story, they only make real sense in combination with the shows.
 But even apart from the videos, enough material for a continuous projection.
 So the Monosphere shows follow an audiovisual concept.
 The moving pictures are supposed to create a unique overall experience in addition to the music.

 **Anne:** You told me that you have also been living vegan for almost ten years.
 How did that come about?
 What finally convinced you back then?